palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 FILINGS_CD
 *********************

-This table is the parent table from which all links and association to a filing are derived.
+The parent table from which all links and associations to a filing are derived.

 Sample